UWCS/stardust/content/_index.md

 **We offer free hosting of websites**, scripts, services, game servers, etc. on our dedicated servers!
 Want to get involved?
 Join our [open-source projects](https://github.com/UWCS) or [Tech Team](https://techteam.uwcs.co.uk)!
 {% end %}

-{% front_iconblock(role="inclusivity", title="Everyone is Welcome") %}
-**We’re free-to-join and here to help you.** We have a dedicated inclusivity team for under-represented students in CS.
-Check out our Wildcards events!
-{% end %}

 {% front_iconblock(role="publicity", title="Our Community") %}
 **Our community is a wide and welcoming network** of both current students and alumni with a wealth of knowledge to share!